 As lead auditor for the audit of Peet Limited for the financial year ended 30 June 2016, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a) relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.

 This declaration is in respect of Peet Limited and the entities it controlled during the financial period.